basharbme/tendon-characterization/README.md

-# tendon
+# tendon-characterization
-3D printing synthetic tendons
+Characterizing the stiffness of 3D printed synthetic tendons